Last updated on

 5. Social skills

 These were 4 points about showing the right ATTITUDE.
 But what about the other area, SOCIAL SKILLS?
 When it comes to both employers and coworkers, the rules of being likable is the same as for life in general.
-Here’s a free guide I made together with a behavioral scientist that’s relevant when it comes to the job interview too.
 Remember that the employer is a human being who likes the same qualities in people that you do.

 GOOD LUCK ON YOUR INTERVIEW!